Best Online Master’s in Educational Administration Programs

 Is a master’s in educational administration worth it?

-A master's in educational administration is typically worth the cost and time commitment for current educators interested in stepping into administrative roles in educational settings.
-In addition to pursuing a license or certification, a master's degree is a typical requirement for these positions.
+A master’s in educational administration is typically worth the cost and time commitment.
+In addition to pursuing a license or certification, a master’s degree is a typical requirement for these positions.
+May 2023 BLS data indicates that principals earn a median salary of $103,460, indicating a strong return on investment.

 What are the duties of an educational administrator?

-An educational administrator oversees and manages many school or district functions, including budgeting, educator training, and program development.
-They may also head curriculum development, family-school cooperative efforts, and policymaking.
+An educational administrator oversees many school or district functions, including budgeting, educator training, and program development.
+They may also handle curriculum development, family-school communications, and policymaking efforts.

 Can you become an administrator without being a teacher?

-Although state requirements for educational administration roles vary, most pathways require teaching experience prior to becoming an administrator.
-Many states require a master's degree for licensure or certification, and master's degrees in educational administration typically seek applicants with prior teaching experience.
+Although state requirements for educational administration roles vary, most pathways require teaching experience before becoming an administrator.
+Many states require master’s degrees for licensure or certification, and master’s degrees in educational administration typically seek applicants with prior teaching experience.

 Related articles that may interest you